We’ve got all the details on when the PS5 is going to be back in stock

 How much is the PS5?

 The PS5 disc edition costs £449.99, while the PS5 digital edition is cheaper at £349.99.
-The standard PS5 is the exact same price as the new Xbox series x – conveniently also out of stock in most retailers.
+The standard PS5 is the exact same price as the new Xbox series x – conveniently also out of stock at most retailers.
 But the Xbox series s (the all-digital edition of the Xbox series x) is cheaper than the PS5 digital edition, costing just £249.
-If you want more information on the differences, you can read our comparison of the Xbox series X and PS5.
+If you want more information on the differences, you can read our comparison of the Xbox series x and PS5 here.

-Bundles are expected to arrive soon, with Game having revealed that a range will drop on 27 May.
-You can pre-order a PS5 bundle with a copy of Marvel’s Spider-Man: Miles Morales and Sony’s pulse 3D wireless headphones for £606.96.
-Mysteriously, these have now disappeared.
+A number of retailers, including Game, Very, Argos, ShopTO and more are selling the PS5 bundled with games and other PS5 accessories as well.

 When was the PS5 released?

 The PS5 was released on 19 November in the UK and sold out instantly.
 Some of the people who pre-ordered the console on Amazon found themselves greeted with not a shiny new PS5, but a bag of grain, a grill or some cat food instead.
-Despite being out for more than six months now, the PS5 is still extremely difficult to find.
+Despite being out for more than eight months now, the PS5 is still extremely difficult to find.

 Can you play PS4 games on the PS5 and is the PS5 backwards compatible?